FOOD ACCESS COMMUNITY ADVOCATES COHORT (CAC)

 WHAT IS THE CAC?

 Nebraska Appleseed’s Food Access Community Advocates Cohort (CAC) is a 9-month advocacy training program made up of impacted community members who meet at least once a month to participate in advocacy trainings and actions.
 Cohort members are Nebraska community members who have personally experienced food insecurity and are passionate about making positive changes in our state.
 This cohort is a new model that Nebraska Appleseed piloted in 2022-23 to engage and prepare impacted community members to be long-term advocates.
-Our Year 3 cohort launched in September 2024, with plans for a fourth cohort year to start in fall of 2025.
+Our Year 4 cohort launched in September of 2025, with plans for a 5th cohort year to start in the fall of 2026.
 Cohort members are given a monthly stipend to compensate them for their time learning advocacy skills.
 Those interested in joining a future cohort can fill out our interest form below.

 ![]() | ![]() |